Persepolis: History

+Construction

 Archaeological evidence shows that the earliest remains of Persepolis date back to 515 BC.
 André Godard, the French archaeologist who excavated Persepolis in the early 1930s, believed that it was Cyrus the Great who chose the site of Persepolis, but that it was Darius I who built the terrace and the palaces.
 Inscriptions on these buildings support the belief that they were constructed by Darius.

-With Darius I, the scepter passed to a new branch of the royal house.
-Persepolis probably became the capital of Persia proper during his reign.
-However, the city's location in a remote and mountainous region made it an inconvenient residence for the rulers of the empire.
+With Darius I, the sceptre passed to a new branch of the royal house.
 The country's true capitals were Susa, Babylon and Ecbatana.
 This may be why the Greeks were not acquainted with the city until Alexander the Great took and plundered it.

 Darius I's construction of Persepolis was carried out parallel to that of the Palace of Susa.
 According to Gene R. Garthwaite, the Susa Palace served as Darius' model for Persepolis.
 Darius I ordered the construction of the Apadana and the Council Hall (Tripylon or the "Triple Gate"), as well as the main imperial Treasury and its surroundings.
 These were completed during the reign of his son, Xerxes I. Further construction of the buildings on the terrace continued until the downfall of the Achaemenid Empire.
 According to the Encyclopædia Britannica, the Greek historian Ctesias mentioned that Darius I's grave was in a cliff face that could be reached with an apparatus of ropes.